schollz/_core/docs/content/quickstart/_index.md

 ### on & off

 First switch the top right switch "up" to turn on the device.
 The device should, by default, be loaded with several samples.
 A sample should start immediately playing.
 You can jump around in the sample by pressing any of the `1-16` keys.
-Try retriggering smaples by pressing and holding a `1-16` key and then pressing a different `1-16` key.
+Try retriggering samples by pressing and holding a `1-16` key and then pressing a different `1-16` key.

 ### volume & tempo